 Bioinformatics lecture for Nordic iGEM Conference (8-10 June 2018).

-Interested in collaborating with us? or got ideas for events you would like us to organise?
+Interested in collaboration? or got ideas for events you would like us to organise?
 Share with our outreach committee on Slack!

 We greatly appreciate efforts from everyone who contributed towards creating and promoting the RSG-Sweden.
 Huge thanks to students and researchers at the: